We rarely see film based cameras these days unless in the hands of a photographer intrigued with the old ways, hipsters or those who simply ha…

 Who is the most influential photographer of all time?
 Which photographers have had the biggest impact on the world around them?
 There’s probably no absolute answer to these questions seeing as everyone will have their own views and opinions.

 Well after hours of debating this subject long and hard, the team here at Picture Frames Express have produced this list of photographers we consider to be the most influential of all time.
-Of course our list is by no means definitive.
+Of course, our list is by no means definitive, nor exhaustive.
 There’s sure to be a few incredible photographers we’ve missed out, and perhaps a few you think shouldn’t have made the top 49.
-But that’s the beauty of photography, everyone interprets and appreciates it in their own way, enjoy.
+But that’s the beauty of photography, everyone interprets and appreciates it in their own way, so enjoy!

 1 – Ansel Adams

 Ansel Adams was an American photographer who specialised in the black and white photography of rural landscapes.
 He was an environmental activist and one of the pioneers of modern nature photography.

 A master of portrait and fashion photography, Richard Avedon was renowned for his ability to capture raw emotion, evoking life into his subjects while retaining formality.
 Creating often controversial and provocative images, Avedon’s work helped redefine photography as an expressive art form.